stian96/web-framework/apidoc/app/App.md

 A **'LinkedHashMap'** that maps a HTML page title to a **'HtmlPages'** object.

-#### 'private String applicationTitle, loginPageTitle, homePageTitle, logoutPageTitle'
+#### 'private String applicationTitle'

-The title of the application, login page, home page, and logout page respectively.
+The title of the application, this is found at route "/".

 #### 'private String customPage'

 A string that holds the custom HTML page.

+### 'private UserDb userDb'

+A user database object that can be used to get, save and delete users.

+### 'private String response'

+String that is used to deliver a response to an empty page.

 #### 'private int titleCounter = 0'